So you’re planning on visiting El Paredon, Guetemala? Good choice!

 El Paredon is a small coastal surfer village, down the coast from Montericco; it’s bigger more developed brother.
-It has a laid back vibe, with relaxed travellers visiting to surf, explore the local area and meet new friends.
+It has a laid back vibe, with relaxed travellers wanting a Guatemala surf camp, or to explore the local area and meet new friends.
+Visiting El Paredon is a great idea for those looking to surf, chill and enjoy lazy hostel vibes.
+This El Paredon Guide will take you through some of the top things to do in El Paredon.

-How to get to El Peredon from Antigua
+How to get to El Paredon, Guatemala from Antigua, Guatemala.

 There are shuttles leaving from many hostels in Antigua daily, prices should be around 90-100 Q.

-If you’re keen to do it yourself, which is possible if you’re on a tight budget then you’ll need to take a series of buses.
+Visiting El Paredon without a shuttle is possible, and if you’re keen to do it yourself, or on a tight budget then you’ll need to take a series of buses.

 First head to the bus station behind the main market in Antigua.
 Take one the chicken buses heading to Esquintla.
 Although it’s not a strict schedule they seem to leave just before the hour and cost 10Q.
 When you arrive in Esquintla take one of the minivans heading to San Jose for 10Q.